 - 1. Compartment syndrome (any site).

 - 2. Neurovascular injuries (any site).

 - 3. Cauda equina syndrome

 - 4. Immediate assessment, care and referral of spinal trauma.

 - 5. Spinal infections

 - 6. Complications of inflammatory spinal conditions.

 - 7. Metastatic spinal compression.

 - 8. The painful spine in the child.

 - 9. Physiological response to trauma.

-- 10. The painful hip.
+- 10. The painful hip in a child

-The WBAs to be used during any post will be agreed at the learning needs meeting, depending on a trainees needs and the realistic expectation of available opportunity within the context of an individual trainer's practice, as part of the learning agreement.
+The WBAs to be used during any post will be agreed at the learning agreement meeting, depending on a trainees needs and the realistic expectation of available opportunity within the context of the training post, as part of the learning agreement.
 The WBAs selected will be related to a particular post, however, all WBAs give indications of more generalized progression as indicated through the summary sheets.
 It cannot be over emphasized how important it is to view the WBAs holistically and not to see them as assessments of competence in a single procedure.
+For general guidance a mix of 50% operative assessments and 50% others, is suggested.